badasswp/watermark-my-images/readme.txt

 1. Go to 'Plugins > Add New' on your WordPress admin dashboard.
 2. Search for 'Watermark My Images' plugin from the official WordPress plugin repository.
 3. Click 'Install Now' and then 'Activate'.
+4. Go to the Watermark My Images options page and set your Text and Image options.
+5. Proceed to upload any image of your choice and you should see your Watermark now attached to it.
+6. Happy Watermarking!

 == Description ==